sorbet/sorbet.run/docs/talks/QCon2024/script.md

 One thing we've noticed in that time, is that stubborn codebases rack up all sorts of complaints about them as time goes on.

-For example, people say things like "our code isn't modular enough" because the it's hard to untangle one piece without it seeming like you have to untangle everything at once.
+For example, people say things like "our code isn't modular enough" because it's hard to untangle one piece without it seeming like you have to untangle everything at once.

 You'll find people noticing "this dependency is 10 years out of date" because that dependency is so pervasive, and over the years, people have started to depend on every imaginable implementation detail of that dependency.